19 best things to do in Strasbourg in 3 days

 Le Coin d'Alsace

-That is our favorite boutique in town.
+That is not really one of the best things to do in Strasbourg but it is our favorite boutique in town.
 The shop is located in an old Alsatian Half-timbered house on 3 floors.
 Even, if you do not intend to shop there, it is worth visiting.
 The house is amazing and going upstairs on the narrow staircase is a great experience.

 Le coin d'Alsace